grincc/grin-wallet-api-tutorial/readme.md

 Where `default` is the account and `slate.json` is the file where we store the slate.
 This will return a Slate which should be transformed into a Slatepack Message.

-To crete the Slatepack Message from the slate we need to call `create_slatepack_message` and pass the slate like this:
+To create the Slatepack Message from the slate, we need to call `create_slatepack_message` and pass the slate like this:

 ```json
 {